TDCOSMO XIV: Practical Techniques for Estimating External Convergence of Strong Gravitational Lens Systems and

 Since all the individual weights are measured at the same sequence of randomly-drawn fields, we can construct a full \textit{m}-dimensional probability distribution $p(W_s | \textbf{d}) = p(W_n, W_{1/r}, ...|\textbf{d})$ where \textit{m} is the number of weights being considered.
 We then explore this probability distribution when implementing the formalism described above.
 Formally, the posterior on $\kappa_{\rm{ext}}$ becomes:

 When computing this quantity, we split the \textit{m}-dimensional probability distribution into $200^m$ \textit{m}-dimensional bins.
 We have also tested this procedure $100^m$ bins and see consistent results for the J0924 field.
 With significantly more bins, the computational time balloons and the number of fields in each bin drops significantly, even near the center of the distribution.
 The value of $p(W_s|\textbf{d})$ is simply the number of lines of sight in the reference survey that fall in this bin divided by the total number of lines of sight being considered.
-Given the large numbers of lines of sight we consider, the distributions are smooth and it may be possible to model them explicitly and forgo binning entirely, but we save this for a future analysis.
+Given the large numbers of lines of sight we consider, the distributions are smooth and it may be possible to model them explicitly and explore the distribution with an MCMC, but we save this for a future analysis.
 The exception to this is the pure unweighted number counts in a $45^{\prime\prime}$ aperture, due to the fact that the "weight" is integer valued and the number of galaxies in the aperture is relatively modest.